-There Were Almost 2 Million Malicious Apps in Q1 2014
+There Were Almost 2 Million Malicious Apps On Android in Q1 2014

 The open source nature of the Android platform means that almost anyone can take advantage of an unsuspecting customer.
 Users often install apps from other marketplaces on Android, without awareness of the risks.
 According to a report from TrendMicro for Q1 2014, the number of high risk apps in all the app stores on Android hit a cumulative total of 2 million in this quarter.
 One such examples is the once-famous app Flappy Bird which received 50 million downloads before it was pulled out.
 Soon afterwards, the fake app was simply repackaged and injected with malicious code.
 Interestingly during Q1 2014, adware surpassed premium service abusers.
 Cyber criminals have set their sights on spreading adware to trap more users.Forked versions of Android which power devices such as Nokia X are dependent thoroughly on third-party app stores for applications.
 These stores apparently lack the necessary validation procedures, and hence contain the highest number of fake apps.
 Another study has revealed that one in three apps on these third-party stores contain some form of malicious software.